+Fillable versions of the DA 67-10 Forms are available for download below.
 The series contains the following reports:

-- DA Form 67-10-1 (Company Grade Plate (O1–O3); WO1 - CW2) Officer Evaluation Report) (CGP–OER) used for 2LT through CPT and WO1 through CW2.
+- DA Form 67-10-1, Company Grade Plate (O1–O3); WO1 - CW2) Officer Evaluation Report (CGP–OER), used for 2LT through CPT and WO1 through CW2.

-- DA Form 67-10-2 (Field Grade Plate (O4–O5; CW3–CW5) Officer Evaluation Report) (FGP–OER) used for officers ranked major (MAJ) through lieutenant colonel (LTC) and chief warrant officer three (CW3) through chief warrant officer five (CW5)
+- DA Form 67-10-2, Field Grade Plate (O4–O5; CW3–CW5) Officer Evaluation Report (FGP–OER), used for officers ranked major (MAJ) through lieutenant colonel (LTC) and chief warrant officer three (CW3) through chief warrant officer five (CW5).

-- DA Form 67-10-3 (Strategic Grade Plate (O6) Officer Evaluation Report) (SGP–OER) used for colonels (COL).
+- DA Form 67-10-3, Strategic Grade Plate (O6) Officer Evaluation Report (SGP–OER), used for colonels (COL).

-- DA Form 67-10-4 (Strategic Grade Plate (O7) Officer Evaluation Report) (GOR–OER) used strictly for brigadier general (BG)
+- DA Form 67-10-4, Strategic Grade Plate (O7) Officer Evaluation Report (GOR–OER), used strictly for brigadier general (BG).

-- DA Form 67-10-1A (Officer Evaluation Report Support Form) used to assist the rating chain with the evaluation.
+- DA Form 67-10-1A, Officer Evaluation Report Support Form, used to assist the rating chain with the evaluation.

-Officer Evaluation Report
+Officer Evaluation Reports

-Four of the DA 67-10 forms are reports - or grade plates - and one is a supporting form.
+Four of the DA 67-10 Forms are reports - or grade plates - and one is a supporting form.
 The four reports contain an assessment of the officers' performance and personal characteristics, with the key difference being the rank of the officer being rated.
-The fifth form is the DA Form 67-10-1A, which is a universal medium for any officer evaluation.
+The fifth form is DA Form 67-10-1A, which is a universal medium for any officer evaluation.

-Unlike the DA Form 67-9 Series, the new reports are based on the rank of the officer, since different ranks require a different level of competence.
+Unlike the DA Form 67-9 Series, the newer reports are based on the rank of the officer, since different ranks require a different level of competence.
 The supporting form is used for the rated officers' self-assessment and serves as a medium in preparing the report.
 All forms are forwarded to the Department of Army Headquarters (HQDA) after completion and serve as means of providing valuable and useful information about the officer being rated.
 These reports are also intended to provide information about an officer’s potential for promotion.

-At the beginning of the rating period, the rated soldier will receive a copy of the DA Form 67-10-1A filled out by the rater and senior rater.
+At the beginning of the rating period, the rated soldier will receive a copy of DA Form 67-10-1A filled out by the rater and senior rater.
 The officer must verify having seen the completed form and provide personal identifying data within the form.
 The DA 67-10-1A will later be handed to the raters at a face-to-face meeting.

-The rating chain preparing the report consists of a rater and senior rater; sometimes an intermediate rater can also take part in the evaluation process.
+The rating chain preparing the report consists of a rater and a senior rater; sometimes an intermediate rater can also take part in the evaluation process.
 The rating period lasts for at least 90 days and includes face-to-face discussions and supervision.
 The Army-wide standard is to file the report digitally through the Evaluation Entry System (EES) and secure them by an electronic signature.